The Routledge Handbook of Information History

 - Language English

-- Illustrations 44 Illustrations, black & white; 43 Halftones, black & white; 1 Line drawings, black & white; 1 Tables, black & white 700
+- Illustrations 44 Illustrations, black & white; 43 Halftones, black & white; 1 Line drawings, black & white; 1 Tables, black & white 608

 Categories

-Long description:
+Short description:

-The Routledge Handbook of Information History offers a definitive, inclusive, and far-reaching study of how information practices have influenced?and have been influenced by? society, politics, culture, and technology over millennia.
+The Routledge Handbook of Information History offers a definitive, inclusive, and far-reaching study of how information practices have influenced—and have been influenced by—society, politics, culture, and technology over millennia.

 Information is often considered a defining characteristic of modern society, but it is far from a modern phenomenon.
 In the last decades, historians have started to ask new questions about how information was understood in the past, suggesting that it has a history which is long, complex, and multifaceted.
-This influential new volume is the first large-scale collection to use the term Information History as its titular focus, situating "information" within the historiography of the field.
+This influential volume is the first large-scale collection to use the term Information History as its titular focus, situating "information" within the historiography of the field.
 The book showcases a diverse assembly of over forty international contributors who explore information practices from antiquity to the contemporary world, with geographical coverage ranging across Europe, Africa, Asia, as well as North and South America.

 Including overview chapters alongside a wide range of in-depth empirical studies, this ground-breaking collection will appeal to scholars and students across the arts, humanities, and social sciences, offering readers unique insights into how historical practices have influenced the understanding and role of information in our modern world.

-?Information always has a modern ring to it, but as we enter the AI revolution, we would do well to remember that many of the basic challenges we face today have roots that lead back to antiquity.
-This essential book shows just how deeply the origins of the modern information revolution are rooted in the past.?
+“Information always has a modern ring to it, but as we enter the AI revolution, we would do well to remember that many of the basic challenges we face today have roots that lead back to antiquity.
+This essential book shows just how deeply the origins of the modern information revolution are rooted in the past.”

 Jacob Soll, University Professor and Professor of Philosophy, History, and Accounting, University of Southern California, USA

-?This is a refreshingly broad compilation, one which offers a provocative look across information-related practices, delving into cultural and historical specificities as a way to ensure that information history emerges at large as a vital area of study.?
+“This is a refreshingly broad compilation, one which offers a provocative look across information-related practices, delving into cultural and historical specificities as a way to ensure that information history emerges at large as a vital area of study.”

-Lisa Gitelman, New York University, USA
+Lisa Gitelman, Professor of English and Media, Culture, and Communication, New York University, USA

 MoreTable of Contents:

-Part 1: Introduction
+Part I: Introduction

-1. Situating Information History: The History and Historiography of Information and its Practices
+1. Situating Information History: The History and Historiography of Information and Its Practices

 Alistair Black, Bonnie Mak, Laura Skouvig, and Toni Weller

-Part 2: Visualising, Describing, Expressing
+Part II: Visualising, Describing, Expressing

 2. Information in the Roman Empire